 Priority Timeline Resource Estimates Tracking Mechanism 1.
-Supported Current and \$1.15 million in Block Grant Web-based employment throughout FY 2019- funds database and services 20 Fidelity Scale
+Supported Current and \$1.7 million in Block Grant Web-based employment throughout FY 2018- funds database and services 19 Fidelity Scale

 DHS is committed to helping people with serious mental illness find and keep jobs through supported employment services.
 The plan for supported employment in Allegheny County was developed in part through a technical assistance grant from the PA Office of Mental Health and Substance Abuse Services (OMHSAS).
-Since OBH received the OMHSAS technical assistance grant in 2007, supported employment providers have increased the percentage of program participants who are working from 22% to 51.9% in 2018, with an average starting salary of \$9.94/hour.
+Since OBH received the OMHSAS technical assistance grant in 2007, supported employment providers have increased the percentage of program participants who are working from 22% to 44% in FY 16-17 with an average starting salary of \$9.48/hour.
 These individuals have an average job tenure of almost two years.
-DHS has refined and focused Supported Employment through a competitive procurement process; the successful provider(s) are Mon Yough, Mercy, and TCV.
-Beginning July 1, 2019 DHS restructured SEP services to include these three providers to increase capacity and to maintain workforce to provide person-centered care.
-The focus of the first year is establishing fidelity to the SEP model.
+DHS has refined and focused Supported Employment through a competitive procurement process.
+The successful provider(s) will be selected within FY 18-19.

-2. Justice-related Current and \$8.5 million in Block Grant, Jail Collaborative services (JRS) throughout FY 2019-20 private grant funding and computer CCBH funds application; HSAO record system
+2. Justice-related Current and \$8.5 million in Block Grant, Jail Collaborative services (JRS) throughout FY 2018-19 private grant funding and computer CCBH funds application; HSAO record system